jeremycg/pythoncourse/_posts/2016-01-30-installationinstructions.md

 interfaces we will use for the rest of the course.

-If anything gave errors, the first step is to uninstall, redownload the installer and resinstall.
+If anything gave errors, the first step is to uninstall, redownload the installer and reinstall.
 If you are still having problems, ask one of your colleagues, or leave a comment in the comment box below (NB please be aware, comments are hosted on disqus and public, please do not give out any senstive information).